Cookies Notice

 Benefits of contributing

-With effect from 1 January 2021, workers who have completed a maximum of 55 actual contribution days in 2022 will have their contributions during inactivity periods in 2023 reduced by 19.11%.
+With effect from 1 January 2024, workers who have completed a maximum of 55 actual contribution days in 2023 will have their contributions during periods of inactivity in 2024 reduced by 19.11 per cent.

 Special System for Domestic Employees